- Covid-19: Financial support for education, early years and social care

 What is the Coronavirus Job Retention Scheme?

-The Job Retention Scheme is a government scheme where employers can apply for a government grant to cover 80% of the monthly wages for furloughed employees.
+The Job Retention Scheme is a government scheme where employers can apply for a government grant to cover a proportion of the monthly wages for furloughed employees.
 Furloughed employees are staff who are still employed, but not currently working.

 More general information about the scheme is available here.